davidyu/Exorcist/README.md

 ##Description

-Trapped in a haunted underground mine, John Digger must find his way out while avoiding eery creatures called Dark Ones.
-Not all Dark Ones are lethal, and John's flares kill all Dark Ones within its radius.
+Trapped in a haunted underground mine, John Digger must find his way out while avoiding eery creatures called the Dark Ones.
+Not all Dark Ones are lethal, and John's flares exorcise Dark Ones within its radius.
 But it is up to John to survive on his limited ammunition.

 ##Controls